Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 **Limitations**

 1. Measurement mode and Quantization mode cannot be run in single process.
 Please run in measurement mode first, followed by quantization mode.
 Measurement data may be re-used for inference in quantiztion mode for the given model.
+2. Only single card inference is currently supported.
+Support for multiple cards will be enabled in a future release.

 For more details, refer to `Inference Using FP8 <https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html>`__.